Main kubectl commands

 $ kubectl config current-context

-kubectl config delete-context − Deletes a specified context from kubeconfig.
+$ kubectl config delete-cluster <Cluster Name>kubectl config delete-context − Deletes a specified context from kubeconfig.

-kubectl config get-clusters − Displays cluster defined in the kubeconfig.
+$ kubectl config delete-context <Context Name>kubectl config get-clusters − Displays cluster defined in the kubeconfig.

 $ kubectl config get-cluster

-kubectl config get-contexts − Describes one or many contexts.
+$ kubectl config get-cluster <Cluser Name>kubectl config get-contexts − Describes one or many contexts.

-kubectl config set-cluster − Sets the cluster entry in Kubernetes.
+$ kubectl config get-context <Context Name>kubectl config set-cluster − Sets the cluster entry in Kubernetes.

 $ kubectl config set-cluster NAME [--server = server] [--certificateauthority =